silverstripe/silverstripe-mfa/docs/en/userguide/02_Administrator_manual/02_Resetting_accounts.md

 <img src="../_images/02-02-2-account-reset-confirmation.png" width="1024" />

-The account holder will receive an account reset link via email, which will enable them to reset their password and MFA.
+The account holder will receive an account reset link via email, which will enable them to reset their password and MFA settings.